How-To

 9

 Avoid for pet homes: The fibreboard core soaks up any urine accident and swells permanently.
 We've removed laminate floors that had to be ripped out within twelve months because of a single repeat-offender spot.
-Spec LVT or SPC instead.
+We do not supply or install laminate.
+Spec a scratch-resistant LVT vinyl instead.

 Engineered Hardwood